AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 ## Change Log

+### AQTS 2018.4

+- **Breaking change**: Added a required PointOrder property to CrossSectionPoint.
+This property controls the order in which the points are drawn.
+Previously, points would always be drawn in order of Distance.
+- Added support for vertical segments and overhangs in cross-section profiles.

 ### AQTS 2018.3

-- Added AdcpDischargeSection channel measurement activity
+- Added AdcpDischargeSection channel measurement activity.
-- Added ValidationChecks.CannotBeNegative() helper method
+- Added ValidationChecks.CannotBeNegative() helper method.

 ### AQTS 2018.2

-- Added support to set reference points on Readings
+- Added support to set reference points on Readings.
-- Added Weather, CollectionAgency and CompletedVisitActivities properties on FieldVisitDetails
+- Added Weather, CollectionAgency and CompletedVisitActivities properties on FieldVisitDetails.
-- Added AdjustmentType, AdjustmentAmount, and ReasonForAdjustment properties on DischargeActivity
+- Added AdjustmentType, AdjustmentAmount, and ReasonForAdjustment properties on DischargeActivity.
-- Expanded GageHeightCalculationType to support ManuallyCalculated and SimpleAverage options on DischargeActivity
+- Expanded GageHeightCalculationType to support ManuallyCalculated and SimpleAverage options on DischargeActivity.
-- Added support for ControlConditions
+- Added support for ControlConditions.
-- Enhanced the field data plug-in framework to support uploading attachments with a field data file
+- Enhanced the field data plug-in framework to support uploading attachments with a field data file.

 ### AQTS 2018.1

-- Changed the framework guide from PDF to Markdown
+- Changed the framework guide from PDF to Markdown.
-- Added support for Level Surveys
+- Added support for Level Surveys.

 ### AQTS 2017.4

-- First supported release of the plug-in framework
+- First supported release of the plug-in framework.
 - The PDF of the 2017.4 framework guide can be found [here.](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/v17.4.3/docs/AQUARIUSDeveloperGuideFieldDataPluginFramework.pdf)

 # Overview